 Baradari at Man Singh Palace

-This is a pavilion that stands in the middle of another courtyard that is surrounded by the living quarters.
-This is the oldest part of the fort and I assume this may have the version 1 of Diwan-e-aam or the common meeting place.
+This is a pavilion that stands in the middle of another courtyard that is surrounded by living quarters.
+This is the oldest part of the fort and I assume this may have version 1 of Diwan-e-aam or the common meeting place.
 It could also be the pleasure garden of the king.

 It is an open pavilion – that is now surrounded by walls all around that form the living quarters of the palace.

 Zenana or Ladies Quarters

 Zenana refers to the female quarters of the palace.
-It had a world of its own and many books have been written about these.
-The fact that men outside the family had no access and men from the family had limited access to these quarters made them very intriguing for the outsiders.
+It had a world of its own and many books have been written about it.
+The fact that men outside the family had no access and men from the family had limited access to these quarters made them very intriguing to outsiders.

 The haphazard construction of the Zenana could be by design to confuse any invaders or it could be by default as the rooms were randomly added as required.
 Another angle says it was designed in such a way that the king can visit any queen without anyone else finding out.
 Although I find it hard to believe that the King could visit one Queen without others knowing about it.
 All I can tell you is that you can potentially get lost here.
 However, the crowds around would guide you.

 Look up in the rooms and in some of them, you would see lovely wall murals.
 Interestingly a Tulsi plant is still kept in this area as it would have been worshipped during the times queens used to inhabit here.